-Many projects start off with very lofty objectives.
+Many a project starts off with very lofty objectives.
 And with a lot of work and a little luck those desired results are often achieved.
 In every case those results usually have been achieved within a certain timeframe and with a lot of momentum.

 Yet once you achieve those goals in many respects the energy and momentum which got you there may start to fade.
 Yet your work has just begun.
 The next question that always comes up is whether you can sustain, and further improve, those results.